Please visit this page for details of our steering committee, who can be contacted directly, should you require advice.

 Sarah is Professor of Medical and Family Sociology at the University of Edinburgh, Dean of School of Molecular, Genetic and Population Health Sciences, and Assistant Principal for Research-Led Learning.
 She is based in the Usher Institute.
 Her research interests include families, relationships and health; social issues in relation to new technologies and health; and, public engagement in medical science.
 She currently holds a Wellcome Trust Senior Investigator Award, jointly with Professor Anne Kerr (University of Leeds), on cancer patienthood in the post genomic era.
 Sarah’s other work includes leading the public engagement research programme of the Farr Institute, Scotland and the Administrative Data Research Centre, Scotland, as well as studies sponsored by the ESRC and NIHR.
 With colleagues across the University, she is building a new research programme on Biomedicine, Self and Society; this aims to generate interdisciplinary social science research to address key challenges in health and medicine.

-Hilary is Professor of Reproductive Medicine and Dean of Clinical Sciences at the University of Edinburgh, and Clinical Consultant in Obstetrics and Gynaecology at the Royal Infirmary, Edinburgh.
+Hilary is Professor of Reproductive Medicine and Dean of Clinical Sciences at the University of Edinburgh, Co-Director of the MRC Centre for Reproductive Health, and, Clinical Consultant in Gynaecology at the Royal Infirmary, Edinburgh.
 She is a medical graduate from the University of Manchester and undertook postgraduate clinical training in Obstetrics and Gynaecology in Manchester and Edinburgh.
 Hilary’s research training was undertaken in Edinburgh and Manchester, and in Melbourne, Australia.
-Her research focuses upon local uterine mechanisms involved in menstruation and implantation.
+Her research focuses upon local uterine mechanisms involved in menstruation and abnormal uterine bleeding.
 These studies have contributed to the understanding and thus the clinical management of gynaecological complaints with major impacts on women’s quality of life, notably to heavy menstrual bleeding, fibroids, and fertility control.
 Hilary is an advocate of the value of mentorship in supporting the careers of younger clinical and non-clinical academics.
-She has two daughters, one a veterinary surgeon and the other an undergraduate natural sciences student in London and so considering her future career options.

 Stewart Mercer (Convenor 2019-20)